Veterinary Orthopedics and

 Arthroscopy may be used in conjunction with TPLO or other stifle repair techniques or to debride late meniscal tears in dogs that have already had stifle surgery.
 Arthroscopy allows a thorough examination of the joint, however, the infrapatellar fat pad makes the stifle the most difficult joint to gain good visualization.
 With practice, arthroscopic debridement of the CCL remnants and partial meniscectomy can be performed with confidence.

-Stifle OCD is a relatively uncommon disease that is often operated arthroscopically.
+Stifle OCD is a relatively uncommon disease that is often operated on arthroscopically.
 The loose cartilage flap generally occurs in the lateral femoral condyle and unfortunately leads to a large defect in the cartilage surface.
 Because of the high morbidity associated with this disease, some surgeons recommend cartilage replacement procedures to allow the dog to have a more normal joint surface.

-Arthroscopic surgery has become state-of-the art for many intra-articular procedures and represents a major step forward to veterinary orthopedics.
+Arthroscopic surgery has become state-of-the-art for many intra-articular procedures and represents a major step forward to veterinary orthopedics.
 Clients love the fact that their dogs will recover more rapidly and experience less pain after their surgical procedure.
 Most dogs with arthroscopic procedures can go home the same day as the procedure and are able to walk on the operated leg right away.
 Since these procedures are minimally invasive, infections and other complications are rare.